 If this is your first or only child heading off to college, prepare for changes at home.

-Last year, I ran a guest post by a college administrator about surviving your freshman’s first semester.
-This time around, I’d like to take a closer look at what’s happening at home.
+I’ve shared a guest post by a college administrator about surviving your freshman’s first semester.
+Now I’d like to take a closer look at what’s happening at home.

 A new household takes shape Whether one teenager set off for college or your nest emptied completely, changes are afoot.
 One less voice at the dinner table makes a difference, no matter how big or small your family.
 There are also things like less laundry and modifications to your grocery list.